Inherent Inconsistencies of Feature Importance: Conclusion

-We do not argue that we have defined the only possible set of relevant properties for the various settings.
-We did, however, attempt to define a minimal set of properties that we believe are essential.
+Our inconsistency result is reminiscent of \citet{kleinberg2002impossibility}, which proves a similar result for clustering.
+Analogously, we do not argue that we have defined the only possible set of relevant properties for the various settings.
+We did, however, attempt to define a set of properties that we believe are essential.
 Yet, even these requirements led to inconsistencies.
-It could be argued that the inconsistencies we identified are invalid, because our assumptions are flawed.
-For example, the assumptions made by \citet{catav2021marginal} may not be convincing.
-Or, the assumption that the global score matches the expectancy of the local score is not a proper way to establish consistency between the settings.
-Despite these potential pitfalls, we believe that our work contains theoretical developments that integrate previously isolated concepts of feature importance scores.
+Future research can tackle which further assumptions can be made about feature importance scores, or other explainability methods, that are meaningful and yet can still be consistent.

-Our results show that feature importance scores should be used cautiously, responsibly and ethically, to prevent naive researchers and users from reaching incorrect conclusions.
-This is aligned with recent research that tries to measure the quality of explainability tools and their usefulness for different applications~\cite{rudin2019we, chang2021interpretable, visani2022statistical}.
-A possible negative consequence of this study might be attenuating the trust in explainable AI.
-However, our work promotes substantive discussions and accurate definitions of explainability, as previously advocated ~\cite{kumar2020problems,lipton2018mythos}.
-We hope that our work will contribute to stimulating additional research that will result in solid foundations for explainable AI.
+In the meantime, our results show that feature importance scores should be used cautiously, aligning with recent research that has attempted to measure the quality and usefulness of explainability tools for different applications~\citep{rudin2019we, chang2021interpretable, visani2022statistical}.
+As such, our work tries to promote substantive discussions and accurate definitions of explainability, as previously advocated, for example, by~\citet{lipton2018mythos} and~\citet{kumar2020problems}.
+Hence, we hope that our work will contribute to stimulating additional research that will result in a solid theoretical foundation for explainable AI.